argoproj-labs/argocd-vault-plugin/README.md

 `argocd app create <appName> --config-management-plugin argocd-vault-plugin`

 ### As a CLI
-The plugin can be used as just a cli tool if you are using a CI/CD system other than vault.
+The plugin can be used as just a cli tool if you are using a CI/CD system other than argo.
 You just run the tool like:

-`avp generate ./path-to-templates`
+`argocd-vault-plugin generate ./path-to-templates`

 And it will output the generated yaml files to standard out.